data-6-berkeley/su25/syllabus.md

 Weekly surveys will be released on Friday and will be due the following Monday.
 There are no drops for surveys but we will be lenient with their deadlines.

 ### Late Policy and Extensions
 **Homework assignments are due on Gradescope at 11PM on Thursdays.
-Lab assignments are due on Gradescope at 11 PM on Wednesdays.** We will have a 24-hour grace period to account for any technical difficulties; if you face any issues while submitting, please post on Ed ASAP (ideally before the deadline).
+Lab assignments are due on Gradescope at 11 PM the day they are released.** We will have a 24-hour grace period to account for any technical difficulties; if you face any issues while submitting, please post on Ed ASAP (ideally before the deadline).

 If you submit your assignment late and do not have an extension (see below), we will still accept your submission up to two days late with a 30% late penalty per day.
 So if you scored 90% on a homework and submitted 12 hours after the deadline, your grade for that homework would be 63%.
 If you submitted 36 hours after the deadline, your grade for that homework would be 36%.
 We will not accept assignments past two days after the submission deadline.